grinnell-cs/csc151-images/pages/syllabus.md

 > Broad overview: To succeed in the class, you must do the learning assessments (LAs) and projects (MPs and the final project).
 Since not everyone learns at the same rate, you will have the opportunity to make additional attempts at  LAs (although with new problems) and projects.
 In addition, you must keep up with regular work for the class: readings (and reading responses), labs (and lab writeups), and reflections.
 If you keep up with the work and achieve appropriate results on the LAs and projects by the end of the semester, you are likely to do well in the course.
 Additional details are found above and in [the page on grading](../handouts/grading).

-> If that's not enough information, feel free to ask questions about particlar points.
+> If that's not enough information, feel free to ask questions about particular points.

-I plan to leave early for Spring break and won't be in class on Friday, 15 March 2024.
+I plan to leave early for Spring break and won't be in class on Friday, 8 March 2025.
 What are the penalties for missing that class?

 > As long as you let me know in advance, there is no penalty for your absence.

 > However, you will not be able to take the quiz that day, which means that you will have to complate that learning assessment in one of the following SoLAs.
 In addition, you are responsible for making up the work from class on your own, and you are still responsible for turning in that labs.

 I have an accommodation that gives me extra time on in-class exams.
-What should I do about the Friday LA quizzes.
+What should I do about the Friday LA quizzes?

-> Please chat with me.
+> Section 1: I would prefer that you arrive early.
+Section 2: You can take it immediately after class.
+Section 3: I would prefer that you arrive early, but you can also take it after class.
+(Those times are 8:00--8:30, 11:30--12:00, 2:00-2:30, and 4:00-4:30.
+Folks in any section can use any of those times.)

+I don't have an accommodation taht gives me extra time on in-class exams, but I feel like I need extra time.

+> You may use the same times.

 I did not achieve a grade of S on one of the in-class-only learning assessments.
 How do I make that up?

-> I am happy to give those to you at 4:00 p.m. on the next Friday.
+> You may use those same times.

 I need a mental health day.
 What should I do?

-> Send me an email message telling me that you need a mental health day.
+> Send me an email message telling me that you need a mental health day (or just that you aren't going to make it to class).
 Plan to make up the lab on your own and submit it before the next class.
 If you need extra time for the lab, you'll need to use a [token](../handouts/tokens).

 > More importantly, please take care of yourself.

 If I ask a question about the course, will it end up here?

 > Perhaps.
 It will depend on a variety of issues, such as whether I consider it of general interest and whether I have time to update the syllabus.

+I've heard that CSC-151 is intended as a "weed-out" course.
+Is that really the case?

+> I've always thought of CSC-151 as an opportunity to attract students to CS.
+While it's a challenging course, we try to have supports in place so that everyone can excel.
+My goal is that everyone earns an A. (I also hope that the course convinces those of you who were only planning to take one CS course to go on to another CS course.)